Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs: Experimental Evaluation

-The generated teacher question for Step A.7 is: ``So, your assumption that addition comes first leads to a final result of \texttt{2.0}.
-How does that compare to what the program actually calculated?''
+The most common failure pattern observed is where teacher utterances state conclusions directly rather than prompting students to derive them.
+For example, stating {\it "Your assumption that addition comes first leads to a final result of 2.0"} before asking {\it "How does that compare to what the program actually calculated?"} provides the conclusion, reducing the students' task to mere confirmation rather than more substantive reasoning.

-The first sentence explicitly states the conclusion from Step A.7 before asking the question.
-The student only needs to compare the values, not derive that the assumption leads to \texttt{2.0}.
-A correct alternative would omit the statement of the conclusion and ask only: ``How does that compare to what the program actually calculated?''